 The review should be summarized in a report detailing how many inspected traps on each route were found to be in compliance with the accepted standards in categories such as trap mapping, placement, condition, and servicing and inspection interval.
-Aspects that were found to be deficient should be identified, and specific recommendations should be made to correct these derivincies.
+Aspects that were found to be deficient should be identified, and specific recommendations should be made to correct these deficiencies.

 Proper record-keeping is crucial to the appropriate functioning of trapping.
 The records for each trap route should be inspected to ensure that they are complete and up to date.
-Feld confirmation can then be used to validate the accuracy of the records.
-Maintenance of validate fruit fly species is recommended.
+Field confirmation can then be used to validate the accuracy of the records.
+Maintenance of voucher specimens of collected species of regulated fruit fly species is recommended.